-Many of the old painters, by adhering to a very simple process of mixing and laying on the colours, ensured great durability in their pictures.
+MANY of the old painters, by adhering to a very simple process of mixing and laying on the colours, ensured great durability in their pictures.
 It is no uncommon thing, on cleaning pictures which have been painted two, three, and even four hundred years, to discover the colouring, with trifling exceptions, fresh and beautiful as when they left the palette.
 Instances might be pointed out in pictures of the Flemish, Dutch, German, and Italian schools, now preserved in England.
 The flower pieces of John Van Huysum, Mignon, Seghers, and De Heem, yet vie with nature in brightness of tints.
-While penning this, the author has before him a work by Seghers, composed of a few white and red roses interwoven with an ivv wreath, side by side with some roses fresh from the garden, placed in a sunny window, so as to have the shadows of a dark grove, at a short distance beyond, for background; and such is the truthfulness, tenderness, and brightness of the flowers in the picture, so little are they injured by time, that art and nature live side by side, and art seems to derive advantage by the rivalry.
+While penning this, the author has before him a work by Seghers, composed of a few white and red roses interwoven with an ivy wreath, side by side with some roses fresh from the garden, placed in a sunny window, so as to have the shadows of a dark grove, at a short distance beyond, for background; and such is the truthfulness, tenderness, and brightness of the flowers in the picture, so little are they injured by time, that art and nature live side by side, and art seems to derive advantage by the rivalry.
 Van Huysum's vase of flowers at Dulwich College (the one in which the blue tint predominates) could never have been more perfect in respect to its colours than at the present time.
-Tints of the utmost conceivable brightness and delicacy are yet perceptible to the naked eye, and are even enhanced when viewed through a magnifying lens of great power.
-There is a vase of flowers by Mignon at the Hague, in which the dewdrops have a diamond-like freshness, and reflect the delicate hues of a warm sunbeam which falls upon the dowers and displays a number of insects "clothed in rainbow and in fire."
+Tints of the utmost conceivable brightness and delicacy are yet perceptible to the naked eyo, and are even enhanced when viewed through a magnifying lens of great power.
+There is a vase of flowers by Mignon at the Hague, in which bad treatment.
+The cartoons of Raphael, at Hampton Court, are a painful case in point.
+If the whole series of that work had been preserved, as, by chance, some favoured parts have been, it is clear that the whole would now be almost as perfect as when they left the master's pencil.